g-s-c-code/portfolio/README.md

 # GC
-Hello!
+Hi!
 I'm GC, an aspiring Fullstack Developer from Stockholm.
 I have a keen interest in technology, design, and science, and I enjoy the challenges and creativity that coding offers.
 When I take a break from the screen, I often find solace in a quiet walk in the woods or by riding my bike.

 ## Projects
 A few projects I have been working on: